|Course Length:||8-28 Weeks Blended Learning|

 What will I study?

 If you have a degree in a mathematically related area or a degree which contains a small amount of mathematical study alongside other subjects, this course may be for you.
 It is designed for applicants without a breadth and depth of mathematical study in their degree who may need to improve their subject knowledge as a condition of entry to the PGCE.
-There is a minimum requirement of at least an A-level in Mathematics for entry to this course.

 The actual length of the course depends on your qualifications and experience, and will be determined at an interview at the University.
 We will contact you to arrange this session shortly after we receive your application.